vikraman/2DTypes/Pi+/Coxeter/README.md

     - defines the List type - lists of natural numbers (we don't use the HoTT stdlib lists because Agda has problems with decomposing them in pattern-matchings)
     - defines appending operator _++_
     - defines _↓_ which is the key part in the whole proof - n ↓ k represents a list [ (n + k) , (n + k - 1) , (n + k - 2) ... (n + 1) ]
-    - proves a number of lemmas concering lists, appends etc
+    - proves a number of lemmas concering lists, appends etc.
   - `ImpossibleLists.agda`
     - Proves a number of lemmas showing that certain kinds of lists are impossible (for example, that a list (n ↓ k) cannot have increasing sequence inside)